ShaliniAnandaPhD/Datasets/README.md

 Utility Scripts

 To help manage the datasets, this repository includes several utility scripts.archive_datasets.pyLocation: scripts/archive_datasets.pyPurpose: This script provides a command-line tool to create timestamped .zip archives of the dataset directories.
-This is essential for versioning, backups, and ensuring the reproducibility of tests.Usage:# Archive a specific domain's data
+This is essential for versioning, backups, and ensuring the reproducibility of tests.

-python scripts/archive_datasets.py --source_dir data/legal

 How to Contribute